-It can be helpful to arrange official catch up meeting with colleagues or clients, before you return or shortly after.
+It can be helpful to arrange official catch-up meetings with colleagues or clients, before you return or shortly after.
 This can help you settle back into your role and makes sure you're up-to-date on any changes.